Jarmos-san/R_Notes/r_programming_overview.md

 ---
 - "R is an open-source, high level programming language for data analysis"
 	- being **OPEN-SOURCE** means everyone can contribute to R in the form of libraries(**_packages_**)
 		1. First R-version was realeased in 2000
 		2. First started out of the S-language on 1988
 		3. Huge add-on libraries, collection of function for a given topic
 		4. Multiple solutions for a given topic

 	- being a high-level programming language means `R` already has objective classes defined as `functions`
 		1. Functions are pre-defined eliminating the needfor the user to code from scratch.
 		2. Pre-packaged functions can executed with supplied data and specific arguments

-	- **DATA ANALYSIS** is for for making statistiical inferences, data manipulation and visualtion among many other features.
+	- **DATA ANALYSIS** is for for making statistiical inferences, data manipulation and visualisation among many other features.
 		1. Data Entry
 		2. Data pre-processing
 		3. Ststistical analysis(e.g. modelling, machine learning, prediction)
 		4. Data simulations
 		5. Data visualization
 		6. Web scraping
 		7. Data visualization for website integration(using Shiny)

 Using Some Basic Functions
 ---
 - Used mainly to explain a certain question or address a problem on StackOverflow and elsewhere.